Nuclear power in the United States: Westinghouse Chapter 11 bankruptcy

 On March 29, 2017, parent company Toshiba placed Westinghouse Electric Company in Chapter 11 bankruptcy because of $9 billion of losses from its nuclear reactor construction projects.
 The projects responsible for this loss are mostly the construction of four AP1000 reactors at Vogtle in Georgia and V. C. Summer in South Carolina.
-The U.S. government had given $8.3 billion of loan guarantees for the financing of the Vogtle nuclear reactors being built in the U.S., which are delayed but remain under construction.
+The U.S. government had given $8.3 billion of loan guarantees for the financing of the Vogtle nuclear plant being built in the U.S., which entered commercial operation in 2023.
 In July 2017, the V.C.
 Summer plant owners, the two largest utilities in South Carolina, terminated the project.
 Peter A. Bradford, former Nuclear Regulatory Commission member, commented, "They placed a big bet on this hallucination of a nuclear renaissance".

 The other U.S. new nuclear supplier, General Electric, had already scaled back its nuclear operations as it was concerned about the economic viability of new nuclear.

 In the 2000s, interest in nuclear power renewed in the US, spurred by anticipated government curbs on carbon emissions, and a belief that fossil fuels would become more costly.
 Ultimately however, following Westinghouse's bankruptcy, only two new nuclear reactors were under construction.
 In addition Watts Bar unit 2, whose construction was started in 1973 but suspended in the 1980s, was completed and commissioned in 2016.